Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to obtain Visa ON ARRIVAL or Armenia e-Visa (needed for Egypt, India and Iraq passport holders)
+• Visa is NOT EXEMPT, but you are eligible to obtain Visa on Arrival (VOA) or Armenia e-Visa (applicable for Egypt, India and Iraq passport holders)

 • Official source: Ministry of Foreign Affairs of Armenia